Vision-Enhancing Superfoods for Your Eyes Image

 6 Vision-Enhancing Superfoods for Your Eyes

-SVision-Enhancing Superfoods for Your Eyes Imageuperfoods for Your Eyes:
+SVision-Enhancing Superfoods for Your Eyes Imageuperfoods for Your Eyes

 Goji Berries

 It may be difficult to believe, but these luscious berries contain more vitamin C than an orange.
 As if that weren’t enough they also contain vitamins A, E, B1, B6, and B2.
 Plus, they have 21 trace minerals and 18 amino acids as well as protein.
-You could almost live on these by themselves.
+They are so nutrient-dense that you could almost live on a diet of Gogi berries alone!
+What truly makes these berries so beneficial for your vision, though, is the fact that they also contain five types of carotenoids that are vital to the health of your eyes.

 Persimmons

-Studies have shown that vitamin C helps to reduce your risk of developing cataracts, delays macular degeneration, and aids in relieving eye-pressure in glaucoma patients.
+Studies have shown that vitamin C helps to reduce your risk of developing cataracts, delays macular degeneration, and aids in relieving eye pressure in glaucoma patients.

 You can see why it is especially important to get your daily dose of vitamin C!